Annulment or Nullity of Marriage in Malaysia

 (f) that at the time of the marriage the Respondent was pregnant by some person other than the Petitioner.

 Above are the grounds / requirements to start a petition of annulment in the High Court in Malaysia and you need to satisfy only either 1 of the grounds mentioned.
+It is also important to know that even if both parties agreed to the ground of annulment, the High Court in Malaysia has the discretion to inquire or request for evidences further to prove the allegation or ground for annulment.

 On another note, there is no requirement that you must be married for at least 2 years to start a petition for annulment in Malaysia unlike a divorce.